 Nevertheless, many people seem to be turning to that mechanism.
 For example, one of the most popular categories on GoFundMe, one of the more well-known crowdfunding websites, is memorials.
 There, you’ll find thousands of requests for financial assistance with funeral expenses, memorial funds and burial costs.
 You’ll also find requests for help with household expenses due to the loss of the deceased’s income.
 Anyone can use the site to ask friends, family, and strangers to donate to their cause.

-Why didn’t the people asking for money via crowdfunding sites have life insurance in the first place?
+Why didn’t the people asking for money via crowdfunding sites like GoFundMe have life insurance in the first place?

 In some cases, it’s because the deceased was a child.
 Some tragic examples from GoFundMe’s memorial section: A high-school-aged brother and sister died in a car accident.
 A second-grade girl got struck by a car while out riding her bike.
 A 13-year-old suddenly collapsed during recess and died.